 Making this terrarium requires a beautiful assortment of mini succulents, a hanging terrarium, seasonal decorations, gravel, and a watering can.
 The key to making the perfect succulent terrarium is to layer all the things properly, decorate it as you like and once it is ready, hang the terrarium wherever you like inside your home.

 Orchid terrarium is another great type of terrarium, especially for all those who love these gorgeous flowers.
 Orchids simply brighten up the mood and also your home which is why you will find many people making orchid terrariums at home.

-If you are someone who often thinks out of the box and are always looking for creative ideas for your home or garden, hanging terrariums is the perfect idea for you.
-As the name suggest, these glass containers are made to hang from the ceiling or any other place with the help of a thick, jute rope.
+If you are someone who often thinks out of the box and is always looking for creative ideas for your home or garden, hanging terrariums is the perfect idea for you.
+As the name suggests, these glass containers are made to hang from the ceiling or any other place with the help of a thick, jute rope.

 If a glass terrarium isn’t your idea of a perfect terrarium for your home décor piece, perhaps, you can go for a wooden container or one that is a combination of both glass and wood.
 It is ideal to use a wood-based container that comes with a glass lid because some plants need full sunlight in order to grow inside a container.
 Creating a wooden terrarium requires the same materials and things, with the only